geoffgraham/GeoffGraham/wp-content/plugins/codepen-embedded-pen-shortcode/readme.txt

 0.1 - Beta
 0.2 - Adding line_numbers attribute
 0.3 - Default for `data_animations` is now `run`, as documented.
+0.4 - Added `preview` attribute.
+Removed line numbers attribute.

 == Frequently Asked Questions ==

 **What is CodePen?**

 [CodePen](http://codepen.io) is a web app that allows anyone to create things with HTML, CSS, and JavaScript.

 **Why is this useful?**